miguelrocadata/PGCertDDJ/RLadies Sydney Tutorials.md

 ## Pipe %>%
 First I'm going to clean my old "environment", in the top right window, to start over, as it were.
 I will then run my original "beaches <- read_csv" code to reimport the data I want into an object.

-First I'm going to "pipe" the original data into a new object using a series of operations.
+Next I'm going to "pipe" the original data into a new object using a series of operations.
 This will essentially do all of the previous operations I did separately, in one go.
 Then write the data to a csv file.
 ```{r}
 cleanbeaches <- beaches %>%
   clean_names() %>%